Cumberland Lodge: History of the foundation

 In 1947 King George VI granted Cumberland Lodge to a new educational foundation, with Amy Buller as its Warden and Sir Walter Moberly as its Principal (1949–55).
 Buller had recently published her groundbreaking book, Darkness over Germany (1943), about the rise of Nazi sentiments among students and academics in Germany in the late 1930s.

-The book impressed leading figures in a nation that was still at war, including Queen Elizabeth the Queen Mother, who invited Buller to Buckingham Palace in 1944 to discuss the lessons that could be learnt, to avoid a repeat of 1930s Germany.
+The book impressed leading figures in a nation that was still at war, including Queen Elizabeth (later the Queen Mother), who invited Buller to Buckingham Palace in 1944 to discuss the lessons that could be learnt, to avoid a repeat of 1930s Germany.
 This led to a determination to set up a place where students, and those responsible for the guidance of young people, could meet to discuss the contributions that they could make, through their studies and future lives, to build a better society and secure a lasting peace.
 Amy Buller conceived of the idea of a residential centre where students could come with their teachers and, in a relaxed atmosphere, to consider important ethical and social issues outside the normal confines of their degree courses.
 This was established at the Lodge three years later.

-The Queen became Patron of the new organisation, which was originally called the St Catharine’s Foundation and later (in 1968) became The King George VI and Queen Elizabeth Foundation of St Catharine.
+The Queen became patron of the new organisation, which was originally called the St Catharine's Foundation and later (in 1968) became The King George VI and Queen Elizabeth Foundation of St Catharine.
 That remains the official name of the foundation to this day.
 In June 2005 a new incorporated charity, called simply Cumberland Lodge, assumed the operating role and assets of the foundation.
 However, the original charity continues to exist as the holder of the warrant for the property.

-Following the death of The Queen Mother in 2002, Her Majesty the Queen became Patron of the charity in 2003.
+Following the death of the Queen Mother in 2002, Queen Elizabeth II became patron of the charity in 2003 and remained in the role until her death in 2022.
+In May 2024, King Charles III was announced as the new patron of Cumberland Lodge.

 Cumberland Lodge today

-Today Cumberland Lodge is an educational charity with a mission to empower people, through open dialogue and debate, to tackle the causes and effects of social division.
-It is used for academic workshops and short residential courses by groups of students, primarily from universities.

-Its charitable mission is supported by individuals and organisations who book the facilities for conferences, meetings, away-days, training courses and special events, as well as through donations and partnerships.
+Key themes of work include the Rule of Law, Youth & Democracy, Freedom of Religion and Belief, and Exploring Ethics, as well as two annual student conferences: Life Beyond the PhD, and the International Student Christmas Conference.

-The building is not open to the general public for viewing; however, there are open days, conferences and free lectures throughout the year.
+The building is not open to the general public for viewing; however, there are open days, conferences and dining events throughout the year.

 Various interior and exterior shots of Lodge can be seen in the 2010 film The King's Speech.

+Governance

+The Cumberland Lodge charity is overseen by a board of trustees (as of November 2024):